Mission

-The Archives Department has a two-fold mission: to document the history of UWM, and to select, preserve, and make available primary source materials that have long-term value for research and instruction at UWM.
-The collection primarily supports academic departments and programs in the arts, humanities, and social sciences.
-All holdings are accessible to the general public, excepting those restricted by federal and state law or university policy, for preservation or privacy reasons, or as a condition of gift established by a donor.
+The Archives Department (“the archives”) seeks to select, preserve, and make available primary source materials that document the history of UWM and the Milwaukee metropolitan area, and that have long-term value for research and instruction at UWM.
+Materials are open to the general public except when restricted by federal and state law or university policy, for preservation or privacy reasons, or as a condition of gift established by a donor.

 Collection Level